YiminHu/qemu-riscv64-hym/README.md

 To make everything ready, first set $PATH & $RISCV, to use default value you can use:

-make set-path
+export RISCV=/home/RV64B/LL1300011764/riscv/
+export PATH=$PATH:$RISCV/bin

-or you can modify the Makefile to set your own path simply type:
+or you can modify the directory to set your own path. simply type:

 make